learn-co-curriculum/phase-1-context-implicit-setting/README.md

 * `apply`
 * `bind`

+Recall that, when a function in JavaScript ***is called***, a _function execution context_ is created.
+This execution context includes an object that is passed to the function at the time it's called, either implicitly or explicitly.
+This object can be referred to from inside the function using the `this` keyword.

-Recall that, when a function in JavaScript ***is called***, it is provided an _execution context_.
-This _execution context_ is a JavaScript `Object` that is either implicitly or explicitly passed at the time of the function's call.
-We _explicitly_ pass a context by using the `call`, `apply`, or `bind` method and passing the desired context object as an argument.
+We _explicitly_ pass the object by using the `call`, `apply`, or `bind` method and passing the desired context object as an argument.
 We will learn the explicit approach in the next lesson.

-But what if we call a function _without_ using one of those methods — how does JavaScript know what execution context to pass to the function?
-JavaScript uses a couple of simple rules to determine what the execution context should be, depending on the circumstances under which a function is called.
+But what if we call a function _without_ using one of those methods — how does JavaScript know what object to pass to the function?
+JavaScript uses a couple of simple rules to determine what object should be passed along, depending on the circumstances under which a function is called.
 We will learn how this works in this lesson.

 > **Top Tip**: as always, it's important to follow along with the examples we'll
 > be presenting.
 We encourage you to get familiar with two different programming